-Antidepressants increased the risk of suicidal thoughts and behavior in patient under age 25 in short-term studies.
-These studies did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in patients over age 25; there was a reduction in risk with antidepressant use in patients aged 65 and older.
+Antidepressants increased the risk of suicidal thoughts and behaviour in children, adolescents, and young adults in short-term studies.
+These studies did not show an increase in the risk of suicidal thoughts and behaviour with antidepressant use in patients over age 25 (see section 4.4 Special warnings and precautions for use).

-In patients who are started on antidepressant therapy monitor closely for clinical worsening and emergence of suicidal thoughts and behaviors.
-Advise families and caregivers of the need for close observation and communication with the prescriber.
+In patients of all ages who are started on antidepressant therapy monitor closely for clinical worsening, and for emergence of suicidal thoughts and behaviours.
+Advise families and caregivers of the need for close observation and communication with the prescriber (see section 4.4 Special warnings and precautions for use).